 Meet the Team

-Welcome to Arts Therapy Spectrum.
+Welcome to Arts Therapy Spectrum and Play Therapy Spectrum.

-I am a master's qualified, registered arts therapist (AThR) and a certified Synergetic Play Therapist.
+I am a Master's qualified, registered Arts Therapist (AThR) and a certified Synergetic Play Therapist.
 I have been working as an arts therapist for a decade and working as a group facilitator for 15 years.
 I completed my study in Melbourne and was the arts therapist at the Monash Children's Hospital before relocating home to Adelaide.
 I worked on the academic team in the School of Creative Arts Therapies at the Ikon Institute and taught on the Bachelor of Arts Psychotherapy.
 I am a professional member of ANZACATA and feel strongly about advocating for arts therapy and being a supportive part of the arts therapy community in Adelaide.

 Arts therapy and play therapy are my passion and I love exploring new art materials, mediums and toys.
 I enjoy the challenge of finding a medium that really speaks to my client.
 While the goal of art therapy is not to become good at art, I get excited when clients fall in love with making art and start to utilise this for health, wellbeing and fun outside of our sessions.